Diabetic Eye Problems: How High Blood Sugar Can Affect Your Vision

 Dr. Khurana’s best advice?
 Keep up with your diabetes treatment plan as outlined by your doctor—and make getting regular eye exams a priority.

-Eye Risk #1: Nonproliferative Diabetic Retinopathy
+Diabetic Eye Problem #1: Nonproliferative Diabetic Retinopathy

 According to the American Diabetes Association, this mouthful of a condition is the most common form of diabetic retinopathy, which is the umbrella term for eye problems that target the retina.